farhan0581/Python-Crawler/README.md

 # Python-Crawler
+A basic web crawler in Python.
-a web crawler in python to get all the links of a series..
+You can supply any link of a video in a particular series and get all the links of the videos in that series.